Wadud Bhuiyan

-Wadud Bhuiyan (born 5 January 1965) is a Bangladeshi politician.
-Bhuiyan was elected twice as the member of the Jatiya Sangsad from Khagrachari constituency respectively in the 6th and 8th National Parliamentary Elections.
-In addition, he served as Chairman of the Chittagong Hill Tracts Development Board from 2002 to 2006.
-He currently holds the posts of assistant employment secretary of Central Executive Committee of the Bangladesh Nationalist Party (BNP) and president of the opposition party's Khagrachari local unit as well.
+Abdul Wadud Bhuiyan (born 5 January 1965) is a Bangladeshi politician.
+Bhuiyan was elected as the member of the Jatiya Sangsad from the Khagrachari constituency in the 6th, 8th and 13th National Parliamentary Elections respectively.
+In addition, he served as chairman of the Chittagong Hill Tracts Development Board from 2002 to 2006.
+He currently holds the posts of assistant employment secretary of the Central Executive Committee of the Bangladesh Nationalist Party (BNP) and president of the opposition party's Khagrachari local unit as well.

 Early life and education

-Bhuiyan was born on 5 January 1965 to the Bengali Muslim Bhuiyan family of Ramgarh in Khagrachari District, which was then a part of East Pakistan's Hill Tracts district.
-He obtained his M.S.S degree on Sociology from the University of Chittagong in 1986.
+Bhuiyan was born on 5 January 1965 in Ramgarh, Khagrachhari, which was then a part of the Hill Tracts district of East Pakistan.
+He belongs to a landed Bengali family of Muslim Bhuiyans allegedly descended from Shamsher Gazi of Roshanabad.
+His father, Alhaj Saleh Ahmad Bhuiyan, was a businessman and philanthropist while his grandfather, Alhaj Abdul Majid Bhuiyan, was a politically influential taluqdar.

+Bhuiyan began his initial studies under his mother, learning Bengali, Arabic, Urdu, English and the Sipara.
+He also developed a proficiency in the local Chakma dialect.
+Bhuiyan then studied at the Ramgarh Government Primary School.
+He obtained his Master of Social Science degree in sociology from the University of Chittagong in 1986.

 Career

 Student politics

 Bhuiyan was active in student politics at Chittagong University.
 He was the convener, which was equivalent to the post of president, of the Chittagong University unit of Jatiyatabadi Chhatra Dal, the student wing of BNP, from 1987 to 1989.
 Concurrently, he served as the president of the Ramgarh unit of the student organization from 1980 to 1990.